MushuRam01/MushuRam01.github.io/README.md

-# Angad Ahuja - Portfolio Website
+# Aarush Ram Anandh - Portfolio Website

-A minimalist personal portfolio website showcasing experience in Deep Learning, Computer Vision, and Edge AI.
+A minimalist personal portfolio website showcasing yours truly.
 Built with HTML, CSS, and JavaScript.

 ## 🚀 Quick Start

 ### Option 1: GitHub Pages (Recommended)

-1. **Create a GitHub repository** named `AngadSingh22.github.io` (or `yourusername.github.io` with your GitHub username)
+1. **Create a GitHub repository** named  `yourusername.github.io` with your GitHub username

 2. **Upload these files** to your new repository